-The next year's cohort will develop the detailed design of the works and start the onsite installation of the Pavilion.
+The second year cohort will develop the detailed design of the works and start the onsite installation of the Pavilion.
 They will consider options for material specification and detailing and take part in the management of the construction process.

-The third year of the project will provide students with an opportunity to design and deliver alterations to the structure and to enhance the interior space.
+Homeira’s intention for the third year of the project will provide students with an opportunity to review how well the building operates for users.
+Additionally, developing the design brief and deliver alterations to the structure and to enhance the interior space.

 Throughout the project, students will be encouraged to explore new technologies and test sustainable solutions in a live environment.
 The longevity of the strategy enables students to experience first-hand how well materials perform.

 Dr Homeira Shayesteh the academic lead says “The Pavilion is the result of collaboration and support of many at Middlesex University and beyond including industry professionals who have helped with tutoring students at various stages.
 Seeing the Pavilion starting on site is an exciting achievement: we have come so far.”